tystan/thesis/README.md

-## `github.com/tystan/thesis`
+## PhD dissertation appendix files @ `github.com/tystan/thesis`

-PhD dissertation appendix files: R functions and code.
+R functions and code for the PhD dissertation of Tyman Standford titled "Statistical analysis of proteomic mass spectrometry data for the identification of biomarkers and disease diagnosis".

 ## Navigation